H.R. 6205: Taos Pueblo Indian Water Rights Settlement Amendments Act of 2025

 • $16,000,000 for the Taos Pueblo Surface Water Sharing Supplemental Trust Fund.

-• All three appropriations are adjustable for changes in construction costs since July 2025 using the Bureau of Reclamation Construction Cost Index-Composite Trend.
+• All three amounts can be adjusted for construction-cost changes after July 2025 using the Bureau of Reclamation Construction Cost Index-Composite Trend, plus unforeseen market volatility — so the true total could exceed $367 million.

-• For mutual-benefit projects, indexing cannot continue later than 10 years after enactment.
+• For the mutual-benefit money, cost indexing cannot continue more than 10 years after enactment.

-• For the two trust funds, indexing ends on the date the money is deposited into the respective trust fund.
+• For the two trust funds, indexing ends once the money is deposited into the fund.

 HR6205 Legislative Journey